-So far in 2014 there have been approximately 13 heatstroke deaths of children in vehicles; nine confirmed as heatstroke and the others still pending offical findings by the medical examiner.
-Last year, 2013, there were at least forty-four deaths of children in vehicles; thirty-nine which has been confirmed as heatstroke and five which, based upon the known circumstances, are most likely heatstroke (2013 list).
+In 2014 there were approximately 13 heatstroke deaths of children in vehicles.
+In 2013, there were at least forty-four deaths of children in vehicles; thirty-nine which has been confirmed as heatstroke and five which, based upon the known circumstances, are most likely heatstroke.
 In 2012 there were 34 deaths of children due to hyperthermia after being left in or having gained access to hot cars, trucks, vans and SUV’s.
 Since 1998 there have been at least 606 documented cases of heatstroke deaths of children in vehicles.
 And data and research shows that these incidents can occur on days with relatively mild (i.e., ~ 70 degrees F) temperatures and that vehicles can reach life-threatening temperatures very rapidly.

 Look before you lock!

-- NEVER LEAVE A CHILD UNATTENDED IN A VEHICLE.
-NOT EVEN FOR A MINUTE!
+NEVER LEAVE A CHILD UNATTENDED IN A VEHICLE.
+NOT EVEN FOR ONE MINUTE!

-- IF YOU SEE A CHILD UNATTENDED IN A HOT VEHICLE CALL 9-1-1.
+IF YOU SEE A CHILD UNATTENDED IN A VEHICLE CALL 9-1-1.